jonathan-foucher/nodejs-api-example/README.md

 ```

 ### Application
-Once the postgres database is launched, you can start the Spring Boot project and try it out.
+Once the postgres database is started, you can start the Node.js project and try it out.

 Start the application
 ```
 node src/index.js
 ```

-Get all movies
+Get all the movies
 ```
 curl --location 'http://localhost:3000/api/movies'
 ```